Persistent Homology with Improved Locality Information for more Effective Delineation

 \end{itemize}

-\subsection{Comparative Results}
+\subsubsection{Comparative Results}

-As shown in Tabs~\ref{tab:results-mas} and~\ref{tab:results-rt}, on the \MAS{} and \RTD{} data sets, our method outperforms the other methods based on Persistent Homology, which demonstrates that our approach to filtering is truly effective.
-It also outperforms the other 2D tracing algorithms targeted at handling aerial images, \RTracer{}, \SegPath{}, \DRoad{}, and \PolyM{}, at the exception of \Malis{} that does marginally better.
+We present validation results for the \MAS{} data set in Tab.~\ref{tab:results-mas}, and test results for the \RTD{} data set in Tab.~\ref{tab:results-rt}.
+Our method outperforms the other methods based on Persistent Homology, which demonstrates that our approach to filtering is truly effective.
+It also outperforms the other 2D tracing algorithms targeted at handling aerial images, \RTracer{}, \SegPath{}, \DRoad{}, and \PolyM{}, with the exception of \Malis{} that does marginally better.
 This is presumably because \Malis{} explicitly penalizes each disconnection of the prediction, whereas a persistence diagram is a lossy topological descriptor that may fail to penalize some errors.
 However, \Malis{} does not naturally extend to 3D data, whereas our method does.
-On the 3D \NEU{} data set, it outperforms the competing algorithms, as evidenced by the results shown in Tab.~\ref{tab:results-neurons}.
+On the 3D \NEU{} data set, it outperforms the competing algorithms, as evidenced by the test results shown in Tabs~\ref{tab:results-neurons} and~\ref{tab:results-brain}.
 We provide qualitative results in the supplementary material.